deuch/ai-services-with-containers/README.md

 [HELM](https://github.com/helm/helm/releases)
 [LINKERD](https://github.com/linkerd/linkerd2/releases)

-Those tools do not need installation, you can use them directly on the path, or add them to a standard path in your OS.
+Those tools do not need installation, you can use them directly on the path, or add them to a standard path in your OS. **Choose the right binary depending of your desktop or using Azure Cloud Shell**

 You will need to rename the tools as kubectl(.exe), helm(.exe) and linkerd(.exe).
 If you are using cloudshell, kubectl and helm are already installed.